 Osteopathic Manual Therapy is a set of gentle techniques suitable for all ages, infant to elderly.
 Osteopathic Manual Practitioners use their hands to provide specific touch with gentle movements to promote proper function and relieve discomfort in the body.

 In Canada, Osteopathic Manual Practitioners complete a rigorous 5-year program of clinical and academic study in osteopathic manipulation.
-They treat patients using manual techniques only.
-They do not use drugs, medication, surgery or other medical procedures.
+They help people using manual techniques only.
+They do not use medication, surgery or other medical procedures.

 Life is movement

 Where there is restriction of movement, there is pain and disease.
 Andrew Taylor Still, the founder of Osteopathy in 1892 used to say “Find it, fix it, leave it alone”.
-With years of practice, the Osteopathic Manual Practitioner posses a highly developped touch and can feel the slightest movements (around 15 microns) and appreciate the texture of the tissue that can reveal a lack of vascularisation or joint restrictions.
+With years of practice, the Osteopathic Manual Practitioner possesses a highly developed touch and can feel the slightest movements (around 15 microns) and appreciate the texture of the tissue.

-In practice, after the observation of the posture, the palpation of the body and the processing of orthopedic, neurologic and osteopathic tests, the Osteopathic Manual Practitioner will base the treatment on the following four principles:
+In practice, after the observation and the palpation of the body, the Osteopathic Manual Practitioner will base the treatment on the following four principles